irena-flextool/flextool/docs/how_to.md

-## How to use Rolling window for dispatch solve
+## How to use a rolling window for a dispatch model

-The rolling window solve can be used when the model gets too big and solving times get too long.
+A rolling window can be used for example when a dispatch model gets too big to be solved on one go.
+It splits the problem into multiple consecutive smaller problems.

 When using rolling window solve, you are solving the model with less information.
-Therefore, it will change the results and it is important to know how the results change and what phenomena is left out when certain information is left out of the model.
+Therefore, it will change the results since the model will not have the full information at once.
+It is therefore important to know how this could affect the results and what things to consider when implementing a rolling window model.
+It will have an impact on time dependant parts of the model: for example storages or cumulative flow constraints.

-The rolling window solve splits the time dimension into overlapping parts and solves them separatelly.
-For example, instead of a full year in one solve, you can split it to six four-month solves where each solve outputs only the first two months.
+The rolling window solve splits the time dimension into overlapping parts and solves each one of them separately but in a sequence (and can therefore pass state information from the previous solve to the next one).
+For example, instead of a solving the full year in one go, you can split the year into six four-month long solves where each solve outputs only the first two months.
 The solves would therefore include the months:

-- Roll: Solve months -> Output months
+- **Roll: Solve months -> Output months**
 - 1: [1,2,3,4] -> [1,2]
 - 2: [3,4,5,6] -> [3,4]
 - 3: [5,6,7,8] -> [5,6]